Aarbel/web-app-to-stores/README.md

 This rule is quite balanced if your web app just allows restricted url access and provides a really reactive and responsive app-like experience.
 Many companies have their app on the stores with this trick.

-I will provide PWA features later, i'm looking right now for a partner with an experience with Cordova plugins and Objective C / Java.
+**I'll provide PWA features later, i'm looking right now for a partner with an experience with Cordova plugins and Objective C / Java.**

 ## WIP